Auto Smush

 Optimize/compress images automatically on upload, resize and crop, manually by clicking the button or link for each image or variation, and in bulk mode for all images sitewide.

-In Automatic Mode in Admin (backend) images are automatically optimized on upload, with no user intervention required.
-Variations of images that are created on resize/crop and admin thumbnails can also be automatically optimized.
+In Automatic Mode in Admin (backend), images are automatically optimized on upload, with no user intervention required.
+Variations created on resize/crop and admin thumbnails can also be optimized automatically.

-In Automatic Mode in Templates (frontend API) images are optimized when calling images specific methods in the templates files.
+In Automatic Mode in Templates (frontend API), images are optimized when you call image-specific methods in template files.

-In Manual mode, a separate button/link is added for optimizing a specific image or image variation.
-For those who prefer more control.
+In Manual mode, a separate button/link is added so you can optimize a specific image or image variation when needed.

 In Bulk mode, all images, all variations or both can be optimized in one click.

-Each of the modes has his own set of options.
+Each mode has its own set of options.

 Automatic Mode in Admin (backend)

-Before any magic happens, you have to select actions:
+Before any optimization happens, select the relevant actions:

 • Optimize on upload: Every uploaded image is optimized automatically.

-• Preserve original: Uploaded image is saved with .autosmush extension before it is optimized.
-When the original image is deleted, backup is also deleted.
-This action is only active if Optimize on upload is checked.
+• Preserve original: The uploaded image is saved with a .autosmush extension before optimization.
+When the original image is deleted, the backup is also deleted.
+This action is active only when Optimize on upload is enabled.

-• Optimize variations: Images that are cropped/resized (variations) are optimized automatically.
+• Optimize variations: Cropped/resized images (variations) are optimized automatically.
 Admin thumbnails are also optimized.

-• Optimize variationsCI3: Images that are cropped/resized using CroppableImage3 are automatically optimized.
-This action is only available if you have installed FieldtypeCroppableImage3 module.
+• Optimize variationsCI3: Images cropped/resized with CroppableImage3 are optimized automatically.
+This action is available only if the FieldtypeCroppableImage3 module is installed.

 Automatic Mode in Templates (frontend API)

-Before any magic happens, you have to select actions:
+Before any optimization happens, select the relevant actions:

-• Optimize on Pageimage->size()/width()/height()/crop(): Image is optimized when it's resized with any methods that calls ImageSizer::resize().
+• Optimize on Pageimage->size()/width()/height()/crop(): The image is optimized when resized by any method that calls ImageSizer::resize().

 Manual mode